ucsdarclab/motion_planning_transformer/README.md

 #### Using Docker

 We highly recommend that to replicate our testing environment, users can use our docker container which contains all the necessary libraries packages.
+Please use the latest version of [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker).
 Download the `.tar` [file](https://drive.google.com/file/d/154E338PduQPHfO0sUqA8ZST1GaQodY41/view?usp=sharing).

 To load the image from the `tar` file, run the following: